andygi/gd-mylist/README.md

 ###Template customization

-There are different template in html, you can find it "template" folder (wp-content/plugins/gd-mylist/template/...).
+There are different templates in html format, you can find it in "template" folder `wp-content/plugins/gd-mylist/template/...`.
-There are different type:
+If you want, you can create a new one in different directory just copy **all files** and **change the path** into `gd-mylist-code.php` file `line #21`.
+Templates files are:

 1. Add MyList button:
 	* btn-add.html
-	* chunck-add.html (it appare only after first click because there is a ajax call)
+	* chunck-add.html (it'll appare just after first click)

 2. Remove MyList button:
 	* btn-remove.html
-	* chunck-remove.html (it appare only after first click because there is a ajax call)
+	* chunck-remove.html (it'll appare just after first click)

-3. Loading status (it'll appare after firt click)
+3. Loading status (it'll appare just after first click)
 	* chunck-loading.html

 4. Add MyList button if you not login